-- AFS-54 Graduate Grades of Incomplete A grade of Incomplete "I" may be assigned to a student who has performed at a satisfactory level during a majority of the course but has not completed all the required work by the end of the term due to extenuating circumstances that the instructor deems would make it unjust to penalize that student for not completing the required work on time. - AFS-56 PhD Dissertation Format PhD in Nursing Science students will follow the guidelines for preparing dissertations set forth in the Indiana University Graduate School Bulletin. - AFS-57 DNP Admission & Progression The objective of this policy is to delineate any criteria for admission and progression that is specific to the DNP program in the School of Nursing. - AFS-59 PhD Admission & Progression The objective of this policy is to delineate any criteria for admission and progression that is specific to the PhD program in the School of Nursing. - · AFS-60 PhD Candidacy Exams
+AFS-54 Graduate Grades of Incomplete A grade of Incomplete "I" may be assigned to a student who has performed at a satisfactory level during a majority of the course but has not completed all the required work by the end of the term due to extenuating circumstances that the instructor deems would make it unjust to penalize that student for not completing the required work on time.

+AFS-56 PhD Dissertation Project

+PhD in Nursing Science students will follow the guidelines for preparing dissertations set forth in the Indiana University Graduate School Bulletin.

+AFS-57 Admission to the Doctor of Nursing Practice (DNP) Program

+The objective of this policy is to delineate any criteria for admission and progression that is specific to the DNP program in the School of Nursing.